stylesuxx/v3xctrl/docs/Client.md

 * 4G Modem - as long as it provides a rndis device, any is fine - as mentioned above, higher category is preferred.

 ## Software
 As base we decided to use PiOS.

-Unfortunately, Bookworm seems to have some issues with the RNDIS modem, so we went with Bullseye Lite 64Bit (Listed as legacy in th PI Imager utility).
+> Unfortunately, Bookworm seems to have some issues with the RNDIS modem, so we went with Bullseye Lite 64Bit (Listed as legacy in th PI Imager utility).

-But generally speaking, the exact distribution should not matter too much.
-We will be using Python for most things and `gstreamer` for the rest.
+Generally speaking, the exact distribution should not matter too much.
+We will be using Python (a custom version) for most things and `gstreamer` for the rest.

+Feel free to see if your RNDIS modem works with Bookworm, then you can also use that instead of Bullseye.
+No matter which debian based OS you use, just make sure it is arm64 based.

 When preparing your SD card, use the [Raspberry Pi Imager Utility](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/) and configure it to connect to your Wifi.